adrien-zinger/adrien-zinger.github.io/_posts/2022-05-31-concat-wasm.md

 Dealing with memory in webassembly can be difficult to understand.
 But, actually, it is not so hard.

-The thing to understand is that a wasm modules leave in separated instances inside a *VM*.
+The thing to understand is that wasm modules leave in separated instances inside a *VM*.
 The *VM* is the executor, manage behind the scene the validation of the module, the execution.
-It manage the stack machines, the global variables and the *heap*.
+It manages the stack machines, the global variables and the *heap*.

 Instances are fully described in the wasm code.
 In webassembly text, you